kshedden/case_studies/stats485/writing_assignments.md

 Your memo should include some analysis and findings that go beyond what we covered in class.

 7. (April 24): Write a memo discussing a specific finding relating to variation in the geographic ranges of plants, and the changes in these ranges over time.
+Your analysis should use the iNaturalist data .
 Your memo should include some analysis and findings that go beyond what we covered in class.